prgr4m/patron/readme.md

 ## Requirements
 bower needs to be installed globally on your system.
-This is for ckeditor to be used with blog addon in the admin interface.
+This is for ckeditor to be used with blog addon in the admin interface... and just python 2.x.

 ## Usage
 Stencil help is pretty self explanatory... the only thing that might be confusing